 Do you have any advice for leaders who want to create a more diverse and inclusive culture?

 The first thing I would say is – it’s not easy!
 Small differences can make a big impact but to truly create a more diverse and inclusive culture, unconscious biases need to addressed continuously.

 The tone needs to be set from the top – behaviours, policies and investment.
-This tone needs to give confidence to rest of the organisation to foster a working environment where networks aren’t just for those able to drink late into night, where sexist comments are called out, and where succession planning generates a diverse talent pool.Posted over 2 years ago
+This tone needs to give confidence to rest of the organisation to foster a working environment where networks aren’t just for those able to drink late into night, where sexist comments are called out, and where succession planning generates a diverse talent pool.Posted about 3 years ago